feng-li/Distributed-Statistical-Computing/README.md

 ### Teaching slides and demo code (with Jupyter Notebook format)

+#### Quick View

+You coud view all the notebooks in this repository via the [Jupyter Notebook Viewer](https://nbviewer.jupyter.org/github/feng-li/Distributed-Statistical-Computing)

+#### Run the demo locally
 Requirements to run the notebook interactively

 - Python (>= 3.6.0)